The Most important lab tests every midlife woman should know about

 Heart disease remains the leading cause of death among women.

-Before menopause, estrogen helps protect the cardiovascular system.
-As estrogen declines, LDL cholesterol, triglycerides, ApoB, and cardiovascular risk often rise.
+Before menopause, estrogen helps support cardiovascular health.
+As estrogen declines, LDL cholesterol, triglycerides, ApoB, and overall cardiovascular risk often increase.

 2. Blood Sugar & Insulin Resistance